Padmini6699/assignment2-Duggirala/README.md

 ---
 ## Life Quotes

-> "Reality is that which, when you stop believing in it, doesn't go away."
+> "Reality is that which, when you stop believing in it, doesn't go away." ― Philip K. Dick

-> "Words are free.It's how you use them.That may cost you."
+> "Words are free.It's how you use them.That may cost you." -Rev. J. Martin

 ---
 ## Code fencing